AdityaAdarsh8888/JavaScript/B-9. Argument Keyword/README.md

 # JavaScript `arguments` Object

 ## Overview
 The `arguments` object is an array-like object accessible within all non-arrow functions.
 It contains the values of the arguments passed to that function.
-[Learn more on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments).

 ---